apache/dubbo-go-pixiu/docs/sample/others/jaeger.md

 #### Tracing with Jaeger

-there is tracing filter, we can use it to add tracing function for pixiu
+There is a tracing filter, by which we can add tracing function for pixiu

 ```go
 http_filters: